 For more information about research, please call our main office at 412-692-6438.

 Children’s Hospital of Pittsburgh’s Division of Pediatric Urology offers a 2-year fellowship program with an active basic science research laboratory.
-The program includes four full-time faculty members: Steven Docimo, MD; Glenn Cannon, MD; Francis Schneck, MD and Dr. Michael Ost.
+The program includes two full-time faculty members: Glenn Cannon, MD; Francis Schneck, MD; Rajeev Chaudhry, MD; and Janelle Fox, MD.

 The pediatric urology fellow (referred to as “resident” below) will be selected from a pool of candidates who will have completed an approved urology residency program prior to the start of their pediatric urology year.
 The candidate will have demonstrated an interest in pediatric urology as evidenced by letters of recommendation, scholarly accomplishments and/or extramural activities.
 Candidates will be ranked on the basis of their perceived ability, aptitude, academic credentials, communication skills as well as their perceived ability to work well with the staff at the Children’s Hospital.